 This Governance Statement sets out the information that the Trustee is required to provide by law to demonstrate how the Scheme's DC benefits meet governance standards that came into effect from 6 April 2015.
-It covers the period from 1 April 2022 to 31 March 2023.
+It covers the period from 1 April 2023 to 31 March 2024.

-This Statement has been prepared in a proportionate manner, taking into account the benefit structure of the Scheme and, in particular, the fact that DC benefits only exist in the form of an underpin to the Scheme's Defined Benefit ("DB") assets, by way of a number of small DC protected rights only funds and, in addition, a small number of "Additional Voluntary Contribution" ("AVC") funds (held with Utmost (formerly Equitable Life) and Clerical Medical).
+This Statement has been prepared in a proportionate manner, taking into account the benefit structure of the Scheme and, in particular, the fact that DC benefits only exist in the form of:

+- an underpin to the Scheme's Defined Benefit ("DB") in the form of protected rights from transferred-in member pensions, which were brought into the Scheme at a notional unit price at the time of transfer; and - (ii) a small number of "Additional Voluntary Contribution" ("AVC") funds (held with Utmost (formerly Equitable Life) and Clerical Medical).